This post was updated on August 31st, 2018

-No, we didn’t get off the boat at 2a.m., we stayed on it.
-But since my last post got somewhat longer than what I had expected, I thought to split it in two parts, and the best way of showing this already in the title was by using the closest stop to midnight of the Hurtigruten which we were on.
+No, we didn’t get off the boat at 2 a.m., we stayed on it.
+But since my last post got somewhat longer than what I had expected, I thought to split it into two parts, and the best way of showing this already in the title was by using the closest stop to midnight of the Hurtigruten which we were on.

 Another chance for us to enjoy a late breakfast without having to pack our bags just yet again.
 One could get used to it…but then where is the adventure in this holiday if we did it all by boat?

 During the summer months, the northbound Hurtigruten boats add a fjord sightseeing trip from Ålesund into the famous Geirangerfjord and back to Ålesund in the early evening.
 This is a 9-hour detour, during which we saw some of the beauty that Norway has to offer.

 We could also have stayed the hours in Ålesund and visited the town instead, but I really didn’t think about it as I knew the beauty of the Geirangerfjord and the idea of having a place to sit down and relax — or take a nap during daytime if needed — was pretty convincing.

 We finished our breakfast around the time when the boat arrived in Ålesund for the first time today.
 And after that just thought to relax and enjoy the trip into the Fjord, when an announcement was made over the speaker system that all passengers who wanted to disembark in Molde would have to leave their cabins at 11 a.m. and not an hour or two before arrival in Molde 10 hours later.
 We just looked at each other and thought this had to be an error.
 What were we supposed to do with our bags for all the time?